 If a driver’s license ever accrues twelve (12) or more points, the driver will have his/her license suspended for six (6) months.
 But the driver can try to fight the Nevada DMV‘s suspension at a DMV hearing, which is like a mini-trial.
 5 Note that driving on a suspended license is a crime carrying up to six (6) months in jail and/or up to $1,000 in fines.6

 In most cases, yes.
 Therefore, people charged with this traffic offense are encouraged to hire an attorney to try to get the charge reduced to a non-moving violation that does not cause insurance rates to increase.

-7. Do I have to do traffic school if I get charged with “failing to stop for school crossing guard” in Las Vegas, Nevada?
+7. Do I have to do traffic school if I get charged with “failing to stop for school crossing guard”?

 It depends on which court and which judge is assigned to the case.
 Although traffic school is a pain, many judges will reduce the charge to a non-moving violation or a full dismissal if the driver agrees to complete an online traffic school class.7